AnanthSankaralingam/chromie/README.md

 3. move all API calls (fireworks, openai) to a nextjs route or lambda function. ideally lambda/ec2 for security, don't think .env file is impenetrable.
 4. ensure code_files for a project always renders a manifest.json, prevent hallucinations/mishandling of files
 5. sanitize all user inputs: prompt, URL, endpoints, etc.
+6. minimize use of service role supabase, it bypasses RLS.

 ### Random
 1. Upload your own extension/files?